MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/getting-started-with-unity-iap-android.md

 }

 // The following classes are used to deserialize JSON results provided by IAP Service
-// Please, note that Json fields are case-sensitive and should remain fields to support Unity Deserialization via JsonUtilities public class JsonData {
+// Please, note that JSON fields are case-sensitive and should remain fields to support Unity Deserialization via JsonUtilities public class JsonData {
-    // Json Fields, !
+    // JSON Fields, !
 Case-sensitive

     public string orderId;
     public string packageName;